The Revelation of the Pyramids: Alignment of sites

-The film claims that the Giza pyramid complex are aligned on a "leaning equator" of 30 degrees from the traditional equator, along with other archaeological sites : Easter Island, Machu Picchu, Ollantaytambo, the Paracas civilization, the Dogon country and Mohenjo-daro, so as to be placed at equidistant from the magnetic poles of the earth, in the framework of theories that consider pyramids as generators of energy, among the many pseudo-scientific theories trying to revise the so-called official destination (places of worship, tombs) of pyramids.
+The film claims that the Giza pyramid complex are aligned on a "leaning equator" of 30 degrees from the traditional equator, along with other archaeological sites : Easter Island, Machu Picchu, Ollantaytambo, the Paracas civilization, the Dogon country and Mohenjo-daro, so as to be placed equidistant from the magnetic poles of the earth.

 Reception

 According to journalist Paul Conge, "Grimault implicitly uses a racial motif" behind his pseudoscientific theses and defends negationist theories.

-The movie's poor scientific credulity was widely denounced by experts.
+The film's poor scientific credulity was widely denounced by experts.
 Jacques Grimault did not accept the criticism and was charged in 2023 with harassment against a young archeology scholar.